 Resealable Plastic Bags are a traveler’s best friend.
 They are practically weightless, fit anywhere and have about a billion uses – which is why they are a must for your vacation packing list.
 I carry a variety of sizes to fit a plethora of scenarios.

 Many travelers use zip-top bags to protect the interior of their luggage from liquids and lotions, but there are tons of reasons to pack a few extras.
 Planning a picnic lunch during your trip?
 Pack it in a Ziplock.
 Have a wet swimsuit on a travel day?
 Put it in a baggie.
 Collecting ticket stubs and trip memorabilia on your travels?
 Organize them in a resealable bag.

 Honestly, there are so many uses for resealable bags that they reign as one of the top things to take on a trip.

 Pro Tip: Ziplock bags are an easy, inexpensive and lightweight way to compartmentalize the things that I pack in my bag.
 I use one for my make-up, one for Q-tips and cotton swabs and one for some of the loose miscellaneous things I pack for traveling.
-In the past, I have even used gallon-sized bags to pack my clothes in a more organized manor (that was before I invested in Packing Cubes!
+In the past, I have even used gallon-sized bags to pack my clothes in a more organized manner, but that was before I invested in Packing Cubes.
 Read more about Why I Love Packing Cubes!

 #2 Binder Clips